Every day, I seem to spend more and more time monitoring and blocking spam and bad bot traffic.

 The last line of defense is my ISP Apache server.

-From the access and error logs, I can scan for any untoward activity that the server has blocked.
-I can also check if any allowed activity looks suspicious.
+From the access and error logs, I can scan for any untoward activity the server has blocked and check if any allowed activity looks suspicious.

-Then I can use Cloudflare or Wordfence to look after any suspicious activity I find.
+Then, I can use Cloudflare or Wordfence to look after any suspicious activity I discover.

 Catching spammers